jdduke/three_cpp/README.md

 * >= GCC 4.6.3
 * (debateable) MSVC 2012

-Most functionality tested and working on:
+Implemented functionality tested via examples, and working on:
 * Mint 13 with GCC 4.6.3
 * Win 7 with both MSVC 2012 and MinGW (GCC 4.8 and 4.7)
 * OSX with Clang 3.1